kartikperisetla/kartikperisetla.github.io/_pages/projects.md

 <img class="thumbnail" src="/assets/img/olpc1.jpg" width="140px" height="125px" border="0px" />
 <p align="justify">
     <b><h4 style="color:#4E505A">open source contributor for OLPC laptop's sugar desktop environment</h4></b>
-    Open Source Evangelist spending part of my free time on: Sugar Desktop Environment.
-It is being developed for One Laptop
+    Sugar Desktop Environment is being developed for One Laptop
     Per Child project in collaboration with SugarLabs.
-My goal is to develop Sugar Activities that helps children learn with
-    fun on XO laptops.<br/><br/>
+My goal was to develop Sugar Activities that makes learning experience fun on XO laptops.<br/><br/>

-    As part of this effort, I have contributed:
+    As part of this effort, I have developed/contributed to:

     <ul>
         <li><a href="http://activities.sugarlabs.org/en-US/sugar/addon/4632">Wikipedia Hindi</a> - Wikipedia in Hindi for